Whiplash (soundtrack): Reception

-Nola.com's Mike Scott stated "An infectious blend of standards and new compositions from Justin Hurwitz and Tim Simonec, it's chock-full of jazzy gems."
+Nola.coms Mike Scott stated "An infectious blend of standards and new compositions from Justin Hurwitz and Tim Simonec, it's chock-full of jazzy gems."
 Thomas Erlewine of AllMusic wrote "the Whiplash soundtrack winds up playing more like a film than a jazz album: it has its own singular momentum and drama that wind up overshadowing whatever long-shaded pieces that reside on the record."
 Den Of Geek wrote "Whiplash‘s soundtrack is a precisely tuned machine.
 The album groups things into clear groups: original songs, original score and familiar standards.
 Within the film itself, things unfold in a very different (and equally deliberate) order.
-Justin Hurwitz’s score sets the mood with a chirpy overture, full of dancing saxophones and parping trumpets.
+Justin Hurwitz's score sets the mood with a chirpy overture, full of dancing saxophones and parping trumpets.
 It blends seamlessly with the vibe of the standards that are featured."